datalayer-examples/jupyterlab-extensions-example/docs/concepts.md

 ...
 ```

-## Lumino Signals and Messsages
+## Signals and Messsages

 The Lumino [Signals](https://github.com/jupyterlab/lumino/tree/main/packages/signaling) and [Messages](https://github.com/jupyterlab/lumino/tree/main/packages/messaging) are important utilities.

 You can try the [JupyterLab example for Signals](https://github.com/jupyterlab/extension-examples/tree/master/signals) to know more.

 ## Widget Restorer